In Minneapolis, an embrace forged from tragedy

 (CNN)Valerie Castile and Don Damond embraced each other minutes before the "Justice for Justine" rally in suburban Minneapolis.

-A mother and a fiancé bonded by two separate fatal police shootings that ignited outrage beyond Minnesota.
+A mother and a fiancé were bonded by two separate fatal police shootings that ignited outrage beyond Minnesota.

 "They're beginning to understand this is not a black or white thing.
-This is a human being thing," Castile said at Thursday's rally protesting Justine Ruszczyk''s death.
+This is a human being thing," Castile said at Thursday's rally protesting Justine Ruszczyk's death.
 "This is a humanity type thing."

 Castile's son, Philando, was shot by police last July after being pulled over for a busted brake light.
 In June, the cop who shot him was found not guilty of manslaughter.